Click here to order printed folders, listing the following resources.

 DEVELOPMENTAL DISABILITIES ADMINISTRATION

-Home and community-based services for children and adults with developmental disabilities, including Medicaid Personal Care, Employment/Day, Supported Living, Therapies and Respite.
+Home and community-based services for children and adults with developmental disabilities, including Personal Care, Employment/Day, Supported Living, Therapies and Respite.
 Waiting lists may exist for some services, depending on available funding.

 DEPARTMENT OF SERVICES FOR THE BLIND (DSB)